-As of the report date, Lighthouse for the Blind had purchased a building in East Baton Rouge Parish and begun planning for renovations and electrical upgrades.
-The relocation of equipment to the building had also begun and one paper cup machine was operational.
-The company is required to produce at least \$0.2 million in payroll, excluding benefits, in 2011.
-Payroll obligations increase each year thereafter.
+As of the report date, Lighthouse for the Blind had purchased a building in East Baton Rouge Parish and has completed renovations and electrical upgrades.
+The relocation of equipment to the building is complete and six paper cup machines were operational.
+Under the CEA, The Lighthouse for the Blind's performance is assessed annually relative to payroll obligations.
+The most recent obligation includes \$1.6 million in payroll for 2013.
+Lighthouse for the Blind generated over \$0.71 million in payroll during this period, missing the performance requirement.
+The next obligation includes \$1.7 million in payroll for 2014.

-As of the report date, Lighthouse for the Blind was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.
+As of the report date, Lighthouse for the Blind was not meeting payroll performance requirements in the CEA.
+Accordingly, the company's annual performance based incentive payment was proportionally reduced.

+USAGENCIES, LLC

-USAGENCIES, LLC Corporate operations center Project announced in 2009 East Baton Rouge Parish
+Corporate operations center Project announced in 2009 East Baton Rouge Parish